 IFRS 9 Classification Age Analysis Classification Description Risk Grade Stage 1 < 30 days This refers to loans where borrowers are current in meeting commitments and full repayment of interest and principal is not in doubt.
 These loans have not experienced a Significant Increase in Credit Risk in terms of the IFRS 9 policy.
 R1-5 Stage 2 31-90 days This refers to loans on the Watch List where borrowers are displaying a definable weakness which is likely to jeopardise repayment.
 The institution is relying heavily on available security.
-This would include; i) Loans where some loss either of principal or interest (including future interest) is possible after taking account of the market value of security ii) Rescheduled loans- where concessions have been made to a customer on interest or principal such as to render the loan "non-commercial" to the company R6-7 Stage 3 > 90 days This refers to loans which have experienced default in terms of IFRS 9 policy where collection in full is improbable and the leader to sustain a loss of principal and/or interest taking according to the market value of security.
-R8-9
+This would include; i) Loans where some loss either of principal or interest (including future interest) is possible after taking account of the market value of security ii) Rescheduled loans- where concessions have been made to a customer on interest or principal such as to render the loan "non-commercial" to the company R6-7 Stage 3 > 90 days This refers to loans which have experienced default in terms of the IFRS 9 policy where collection in full is improbable and the BBSL expects to sustain a loss of principal and/or interest taking account of the market value of security.

-4.2.1 Table 9 - Analysis of credit exposures as at 31 December 2019
+4.2.1 Table 9 - Analysis of credit exposures as at 31 December 2021

 Category of Credit Risk Exposure (P000)

-Balances with banks (call and current accounts) 45 996
+Balances with banks (call and current accounts) 128,320

-Investments with banks 936 441
+Investments with banks 311,520

-Short-term loans and advances to customers 60 863
+Short-term loans and advances to customers 52,923

-Mortgage loans and advances to customers 3 401 231
+Mortgage loans and advances to customers 3,126,662

-Staff debtors 14 846
+Staff debtors 14,862

-Total 4 459 377
+Total 3,634,287